benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

      * any form of violent crime
      * any form of gambling, including but not limited to contests, raffles, sports betting, sweepstakes, and lotteries
      * any activity that disguises, conceals, or otherwise obscures the origin of funds
-     * any form of financial investments
+     * any form of financial investment
      * any form of bullying, harassment, or discrimination with respect to race, ethnicity, national origin, religious affiliation, sexual orientation, gender, gender identity, disabilities, or health conditions
      * any form of political fundraising

-   * In the case that is a Bug Report Campaign involves any of the above-mentioned prohibited and/or illegal activities, we may:
+   * In the case that your (the Maintainer's) Bug Report Campaign involves any of the above-mentioned prohibited and/or illegal activities, we may:
-     * Remove the Bug Report Campaign from the Website.
+     * Remove or disable the Bug Report Campaign on the Website.
-     * Ban or disable the BugPile Account that created the Bug Report Campaign.
+     * Remove or disable your BugPile Account.
-     * Place a hold on the donations and/or Transfers to the Bug Report Campaign.
+     * Place a hold on donations and/or Transfers to the Bug Report Campaign.
-     * Report the Maintainer of the Bug Report Campaign to law enforcement authorities, or undertake any other appropriate legal actions.
+     * Report your activities to law enforcement authorities, or undertake any other appropriate legal actions.

 9. Prohibited User Conduct

-    Bans actions like fraud, impersonation, spamming, unauthorized data use, use of bots, etc.

-    Requires proper use and security of accounts.
+   * By using the Services, you agree:
+     * not to interfere with or disrupt the servers or networks that provide the Services
+     * not to harvest the personally identifiable information of other Users
+     * not to impersonate another User or use another User's Account without their permission
+     * not to gain unauthorized access to the Services, or to any account, computer system, or network connected to the Services
+     * not to transmit more requests to the Services in a given time period than a human would reasonably produce using a conventional web browser
+     * not to use automated scripts ("bots") to interact with the Services, except as expressly permitted by these Terms of Service
+     * not to share your password or login credentials with others, for any reason
+     * not to make or accept donations that you know or suspect to be suspicious or fraudulent
+     * not to use the Services for the benefit of any country, organization, or individual that is under economic sanctions by applicable payment processors or governments

+   * In the case that you (the User) utilize the Services for any of the above-mentioned prohibited activities, we may:
+     * Delete or disable your BugPile Account.
+     * Freeze, cancel, or reverse any past or future donations connected with your BugPile Account or with your payment method.

-10. Content Moderation
+10. Moderation of Bug Report Campaigns

-    Users can report fundraisers or content.

-    Uses human and AI review to enforce policies.
+    * We closely moderate Bug Report Campaigns, using a combination of human review and automated tools, to help ensure that Bug Report Campaigns are related to FOSS development work, and otherwise comply with our Terms of Service.

+    * In order to create a new Bug Report Campaign, there is a two-step process:
+      1. You (the Maintainer) submit a request to create a new Bug Report Campaign, for a Bug Report that is connected to one of your FOSS (Free and Open Source Software) projects.
+      2. We review your request, make a decision to approve or reject the creation of the Bug Report Campaign, and notify you about our decision.

+    * You agree that there will be a delay between the time that you (the Maintainer) submit a request to create a Bug Report Campaign, and the time that we respond with decision to approve or reject the Bug Report Campaign.
+Further, you agree that:
+      * Our ability to reach an approve/reject decision about a Bug Report Campaign may depend on your (the Maintainer's) cooperation to provide additional information about the Bug Report Campaign, in order verify that it complies with these Terms of Service.
+      * We do not guarantee that we will review your (the Maintainer's) requests to create Bug Report Campaigns within any specific time frame.
+      * We expressly disclaim any financial losses that might result from a delay to review a Bug Report Campaign, or from a decision to reject a Bug Report Campaign.

+    * In the case that we reject your (the Maintainer's) request to a create a Bug Report Campaign, you may appeal the decision by providing further information about the Bug Report Campaign.
+However:
+      * We do not guarantee that we will change our decision in response to your appeal, or that we will review your appeal within any specific time frame.
+      * You (the Maintainer) agree to abide by our decision to reject a Bug Report Campaign, in spite of any appeals.

 11. Fees

-    No platform fee for personal fundraisers.

-    Transaction and recurring donation fees apply.
+    * You (the Maintainer) agree that Transaction Fees will be deducted from each donation payment that is sent to your Bug Report Campaign(s), including:
+      1. A Transaction Fee deducted by the Payment Processor.
+      2. A Transaction Fee deducted by BugPile.

 12. Intellectual Property & User Content